-There are a couple of potential snags in making a PoE FeatherWing.
+There were a couple of potential snags in making a PoE FeatherWing.
 The first is that the Feather system didn't intend for FeatherWings to back power the main board.
 That doesn't mean that nobody has done this tough. :) I think many Feather boards now include a diode to prevent back powering the USB port, and for those there is no issue.
-There are some that don't include this circuitry though, so the problem needs to be managed carefully.
+There are some that don't include this circuitry though, so the problem had to be managed carefully.

 I do this by putting ~4.5V on the USB pin, instead of 5V.
 Since the flyback converter of the PoE supply has a diode rectifier on the output, it will just not provide power if there's a voltage higher than its own output on the USB pin already.
 I've tested this with a Feather M0 Adalogger which does not include a diode, and my USB port was not blown up. :)

 The second potential snag was of course size.
 Feather boards are tiny, and Ethernet jacks and flyback transformers are not.
 It took a 4-layer board, going to 0402 parts from my usual 0603 (really not an issue nowadays) and using plenty of resistor and capacitor arrays versus individual components to get the needed density.
 Initially I wanted to keep all components on one side, and I succeeded in this for the main functionality if you don't count the (optional) 24AA02E48 on the bottom.
 But since my CM has no issue or extra charge for double sided components, it's not really an issue.